ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg bool no_new_id: Suppress the update of the file's `/ID` field.
 If the file happens to have no such field at all, also suppress creation of a new one.
 Default is `False`, so every save will lead to an updated file identification.

-    :arg int permissions: *(new in v1.16.0)* Set the desired permission levels.
+    :arg int permissions: Set the desired permission levels.
 See :ref:`PermissionCodes` for possible values.
 Default is granting all.

-    :arg int encryption: *(new in v1.16.0)* set the desired encryption method.
+    :arg int encryption: set the desired encryption method.
 See :ref:`EncryptionMethods` for possible values.

-    :arg str owner_pw: *(new in v1.16.0)* set the document's owner password. *(Changed in v1.18.3)* If not provided, the user password is taken if provided.
+    :arg str owner_pw: set the document's owner password.
+If not provided, the user password is taken if provided.
 The string length must not exceed 40 characters.

-    :arg str user_pw: *(new in v1.16.0)* set the document's user password.
+    :arg str user_pw: set the document's user password.
 The string length must not exceed 40 characters.

-    :arg int use_objstms: *(new in v1.24.0)* compression option that converts eligible PDF object definitions to information that is stored in some other object's :data:`stream` data.
+    :arg int use_objstms: compression option that converts eligible PDF object definitions to information that is stored in some other object's :data:`stream` data.
 Depending on the `deflate` parameter value, the converted object definitions will be compressed -- which can lead to very significant file size reductions.

     .. warning:: The method does not check, whether a file of that name already exists, will hence not ask for confirmation, and overwrite the file.
 It is your responsibility as a programmer to handle this.